Use your Delta Stage

-Controlling the device locally
+Controlling the device directly

 Since the microscope uses a Raspberry Pi to control the hardware, by connecting a display, mouse, and keyboard, you can use OpenFlexure Connect on the microscope directly.
 You can launch OpenFlexure Connect from your application menu, under ‘Other’.